-Your premature baby's diet will be carefully balanced to suit her tiny digestive system.
-Find out more about how to feed your baby, from breastfeeding and expressing to cup and bottle feeding.
+Your premature baby's diet will be carefully balanced to suit her tiny digestive system while meeting the needs of her growing body.
+This page covers talks about to feed your baby, from breastfeeding and expressing to cup and bottle feeding.

 What kind of nutrition does my premature baby need?

 When your baby is first born, the healthcare team may give her fluids and nutrition through an intravenous (IV line) if she is extremely premature or has breathing difficulties (see below).
 Alternatively, the doctors may decide that she is mature enough to take milk through a small tube that is passed through the nose into the stomach.
 Breast milk is the best choice for your baby.
 If you are making milk and your baby is strong enough to suckle, you will be encouraged to breastfeed.
 If your baby is too weak, you can express milk and this will be fed to him through a tube.
 Don’t worry or feel guilty if you are not producing milk.
 Your baby will be given special preterm formula.
 You can feed this to him through a bottle if he is strong enough, or through a tube.
 Some units may be able to offer donor milk.

 It is important for milk feeds to be introduced in a timely way - not too quickly but not too slowly - and your team will have the expertise to decide this.
 This progression must be very gradual because premature babies - especially those born at 34 weeks or less - are slow to cope with milk that goes into their stomachs and have more problems with absorbing nutrients.

 Babies who are born early miss out on a lot of the nutrition that term babies receive during the final weeks of pregnancy, including key vitamins and minerals that are important to help them grow and become strong.

 Breast milk is best for your baby, but she may also need extra vitamins and minerals for growth, so many premature babies are given supplements.
 There are also formula milks specially designed for premature babies to ensure they get all the nutrients they need.